jackokring/KRTPluginA/README.md

 Y
 ===

-*The White Buttons One - Sequencer*
+*The White Buttons One - Gate sequencer*

 Parameters
 ---